 Warts are a skin growth caused by viral infection.
-Warts are thought to occur when there is infection of the skin by the papilloma virus.
-Papilloma virus is a a DNA virus and is known to have more than 40 subtypes distinguished on the basis of viral genome.
+Warts are thought to occur when there is an infection of the skin by the papilloma virus.
+Papilloma virus is a DNA virus and is known to have more than 40 subtypes distinguished on the basis of the viral genome.
 Different subtypes are associated with different types of warts.

 The virus grows only on the human skin and thus, the only source of infection is other infected individuals.

 Warts are commonly seen in children, while adults generally develop immunity against this virus.

 The infectivity of this virus is very low and therefore, a casual contact with an individual having these lesions is unlikely to result in infection.

 Warts – How Does Virus Gain Entry Into Skin?

 The virus enters the skin through microscopic abrasions and remains limited to the epidermis.
 The incubation period is variable and autoinoculation is frequent.